navdeep-G/exp-smoothing-java/README.md

-# Forecast Models in Java: Exponential Smoothing & Moving Averages
+# 📦 Time Series Library in Java (`tslib`)

 ## Overview

-This repository provides robust Java implementations of key time series forecasting methods, including **Exponential Smoothing** and **Moving Average** models.
-These techniques are widely used across finance, economics, operations, and other domains to model trends and forecast future values by smoothing time series data.
+This repository provides a modular Java library for time series analysis and forecasting.
+It includes implementations of key smoothing algorithms, moving averages, data transformation tools, and stationarity testing — all essential for modeling and analyzing sequential data in domains like finance, economics, and engineering.

 ---

 ## 🚀 Features

-- Core time series forecasting algorithms
+- 📈 Core time series models: **Exponential Smoothing**, **Moving Averages**
+- 🔁 Support for trend and seasonality: Single, Double, and Triple Exponential Smoothing
+- 🧪 Stationarity testing with Augmented Dickey-Fuller (ADF)
-- Preprocessing utilities for transformation and statistical analysis
+- 🔄 Built-in utilities for transformation (log, sqrt, Box-Cox)
-- Tools for stationarity testing and data smoothing
+- 📊 Statistical summary utilities: autocovariance, ACF, PACF, mean, std, and more
+- 🧹 Clean architecture with extensible interfaces

 ---